 Notes: Age limit: junior divers are welcome onboard all expeditions provided they have the required dive experience.
-Childcare services are not provided and parents must be responsible for their minotrs, so these safaris are not recommend for non-diving young children.
+Childcare services are not provided and parents must be responsible for their minors, so these safaris are not recommend for non-diving young children.

 Dive experience: A minimum of Open Water and 25 logged dives is required.

 Cruise price per person includes: Cabin accommodation with air-conditioning, breakfast, lunch, dinner, snacks, water, soft drinks, hot drinks, return transfers from local airport, dives (as detailed in the trips above), nitrox fills for certified enriched air divers, 2 experienced English-speaking divemasters, tanks, belt and weights.

 Optional extras: Alcoholic drinks (wine, beer, liquor), espresso, 15 litre tank (US$ 44 per week), torch (US$ 33 per week).
 Unless otherwise stated, all the listed items need to be paid on arrival.

 How to get there: Nemo's Djibouti liveaboard trips normally use the fishing port in the city of Djibouti.
 All tourist visas must be obtained online before the cruise.
 The yacht will provide a letter of invitation.
 Once you arrive at Djibouti–Ambouli International Airport (code JIB), a boat representative holding a 'Dune' signboard will greet you outside the arrivals hall.
 Major airlines that fly to Djibouti include Emirates, Qatar Airways, Air Djibouti, Air France, Ethiopian Airlines, Turkish Airlines, Fly Dubai and Kenya Airways.

-Transfers are:provided form the airport and take 20 minutes.
+Transfers are provided form the airport and take 20 minutes.
 Boarding starts at 5 pm, so if you arrive at or after 5 pm, you will be taken directly to Nemo.
 If you arrive before, you will first be transferred to the nearby Beach House (a restaurant/hotel) to wait for the boat's preparation and then on to the yacht at 5 pm.
-The boat leaves port on the follwing morning.
+The boat leaves port on the following morning.

 The last dive of the trip will be about 10 am on the penultimate day before the boat returns to port.
 Please wait at least 18 hours before flying after diving.
 Guests disembark at 8 am on the final day.